 Handling your Drunk in Public case alone will likely not result in a high fine or jail sentence.
 However, there is a high risk of getting a criminal conviction.
 An experienced attorney can help you prepare fully for your court date in two ways.
 First, your lawyer should explore every possible defense and prepare to fight your case at trial.
 Second, your lawyer should work equally hard preparing extensive mitigation to present to the prosecutor before court.
 Our attorneys often negotiate outcomes to Drunk in Public cases that meet all of our client’s goals without the risk of having a trial.

 Our experienced attorneys offer free consultations either in our office or by phone regarding Arlington Public Intoxication cases.
 Call us today at 703-822-4701.

 When you have been charged with a crime, it is one of the most stressful moments of your life.
 Most people are just not sure what to expect and what steps they should take.
 In one conversation we can usually determine what the likely outcomes of your case are what you can do today to get the best outcome possible.

 We got into this line of work because we wanted to help people.
 If we don’t think you need a lawyer, we will tell you so.
 We hope that you will still find our consultation helpful and will consider passing our name along to friends or family who find themselves facing a criminal or traffic charge in Northern Virginia some day.

-If we do think you would benefit from having a lawyer, we will tell you so.
+If we do think you would benefit from having a criminal defense lawyer, we will tell you so.
 We can tell you about our particular qualifications and experience, and we hope that you will choose us as your lawyers for your case.